jarrodBrandreth/fooCoding-module-databases/Week2/MAKEME.md

 ## Part 2 : Database design
-I want to develop a ToDo app in which a user can create a multiple ToDo lists with different purposes.
+I want to develop a ToDo app in which a user can create
+- Multiple ToDo lists with different purposes.
-Each list has at least one item.
+	* Each list has at least one item.
-Each item can be tagged.
+	* Each item can be tagged.
-Each item can be marked completed.
+	* Each item can be marked completed.
-There could be reminders for some items.
+- There could be reminders for some items.

 - Draw an Entity Relationship Diagram for the database of the ToDo App.